FederatedAI/KubeFATE/docs/FATE_On_Spark_With_Pulsar.md

 }
 ```

-At this point, the star deployment is complete.
+At this point, the star deployment of FATE with Pulsar is complete.
 If a user needs to add more participants, it can be done by issuing a new certificate for the participants and updating the routing table.